AugusteLef/CIL-Project-Text-Classification/README.md

 ## General Workflow

-Download and store pretrained models from huggingface (run this on login node!):
+Download and store pretrained models from huggingface & nltk data (run this on login node!):
 ```
 python3 preloading.py
 ```